 What Is a Healthcare Ombudsman?
 South Dakota Guide for Facilities

-In 1972, Congress amended the Older Americans Act and established the national Long-Term Care (LTC) Ombudsman Program to help improve conditions across U.S. nursing homes.
+In 1972, Congress amended the Older Americans Act and established the national Long-Term Care (LTC) Ombudsman Program to help improve conditions at U.S. nursing homes.
 Under this program, each state must advocate for the rights of residents using a designated health ombudsman.
 South Dakota (SD) closely follows the objectives of the national program, offering services to guide older adults and residents through a number of LTC-related issues.

 If you’re an LTC facility leader, you can work collaboratively with your local ombudsman to improve the quality of your care.
 In this article, we’ll walk you through what a South Dakota LTC ombudsman does and how to prepare for potential interactions with one.